 Here, somewhere north of Nashville

 The song is a little gem, and the listener almost wishes it went on longer than its minute-and-fifty-three seconds.
-In “Stones” we meet a man who wakes up with stones in his mouth, seemingly symbolizing the lies he tells his beloved.
+In “Stones,” which opens with a haunting, oscillating horn call, we meet a man who wakes up with stones in his mouth, seemingly symbolizing the lies he tells his beloved.
 Later, these lies manifest themselves as “a thousand black crows” and “dark leaves.”
-In “There Goes My Miracle,” Mr. Springsteen sings again at the top of his voice about the lover he let get away.
+A troubled violin solo concludes the piece.
+In “There Goes My Miracle,” which Mr. Springsteen describes as a “pop symphony, he sings again at the top of his voice about the lover he let get away.
 “Hello Sunshine,” the first single from the album to be released, is perhaps the most autobiographical song on the album.
 Mr. Springsteen revealed his long battle with depression in his recent autobiography, and in this, the album’s penultimate song, the narrator analyzes the reasons for his melancholia, suggesting that he had become too “fond of the blues” and now has “had enough of heartbreak and pain,” asking, “Hello sunshine, won’t you stay?”

 The album has a perfect ending in the elegiac “Moonlight Motel” (the album is replete with references to nature: sunrise, sunup, sundown, moonlight, wind, rain, storms, snow), where the narrator, apparently married and dealing with “bills and kids and kids and bills,” recalls a long-ago love affair at a now-abandoned motel: